Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-If your business is required to receive at least 33% of receipts from on-site sales, you must submit documented evidence of those receipts.
+If your business receives at least 33% of receipts from on-site sales, you were required to submit documented evidence of those receipts along with your application.
 This can include the Tax and Trade Bureau (TTB) form 5130.9 if your business was established in 2019.

-Businesses that opened in 2020 must show that their business model expected at least 33% of sales to be from on-site sales to the public.
+Businesses that opened in 2020 also were required to show that their business model expected at least 33% of sales to be from on-site sales to the public.

 Calculating your grant amount

-While grants max out at $10 million, how much you receive depends on the revenue your business lost due to the coronavirus outbreak and if it received a PPP loan.
+While grants maxed out at $10 million, how much you receive depends on the revenue your business lost due to the coronavirus outbreak and if it received a PPP loan.

 Businesses that were established before January 1, 2019, can calculate their grant amount by subtracting your 2020 gross receipts from your 2019 gross receipts.